What is Monogenic Diabetes

 - Exocrine pancreatic insufficiency

-One type of MODY involves a baseline fasting blood sugar that’s 40 mg/dl higher than “normal,” as well as hypoglycemia that occurs at a higher level.
+One type of MODY involves a baseline fasting blood sugar that’s 2.2 mmol/L40 mg/dL higher than “normal,” as well as hypoglycemia that occurs at a higher level.
 Another type of MODY involves kidney and reproductive organ abnormalities.
 Research thus far is limited, and much of it is somewhat outdated.
-Like many rare conditions, funding for Monogenic diabetes research is difficult for researchers to come by.
+Like many rare conditions, funding for monogenic diabetes research is difficult for researchers to come by.